nadimkobeissi/appliedcryptography/README.md

 This repository contains source code of the course materials for Applied Cryptography (CMPS 297AD/396AI) at the American University of Beirut.

-There is no point in browsing this repository, since it only contains uncompiled sources.
-For a better experience, ignore this repository and access the materials through the course website: [appliedcryptography.page](https://appliedcryptography.page)
+If you are a student or someone trying to learn from this course's materials, there is no point in browsing this repository, since it only contains uncompiled sources.
+For a better experience, ignore this repository completely and access the materials through the course website: [appliedcryptography.page](https://appliedcryptography.page)

 ## Contents

 - `assignments`: Course assignments and lab sessions.
+- `misc`: LaTeX dependencies.
 - `slides`: Course slides.
 - `syllabus`: Course syllabus.
 - `website`: [Course website](https://appliedcryptography.page).